parsecsv/csv-spec/README.md

       {"field_1": "xxx", "field_2": "yyy", "field_3": "zzz"} ]
     ```

-4. Within each record and the header, there may be one or more fields,
+4. Within each record and the optional header, there may be one or more
-    separated by a delimiter (normally a comma).
-Each record should contain
+    fields, separated by a delimiter (normally a comma).
+Each record should
-    the same number of fields throughout the file.
+    contain the same number of fields throughout the file.
 For example:

     CSV (invalid):